Open for Prayer: No matter your situation or circumstances, we hope you'll join us in prayer:

 St. Mary's Annual Book Sale

-The Twentieth Annual All Saints' Book Sale will be held July 26-29, and we are now accepting donations!
+The Twenty-First Annual All Saints' Book Sale will be held July 25-28, and we are now accepting donations!
 When you bring in your books and other media, please put them in the cabinet located in the foyer of the Patrick Street entrance.
 If you have too many books to easily bring yourself, please call the church office to request a volunteer to pick up your donations.
 If you need a receipt, they are located in a pocket posted on the bulletin board next to the donations cabinet.
 Please spread the word to your friends that we need quality book donations, and Thank You!
 More info about the Book Sale